notnightwolf/cleanopsT7/README.md

 This Patch also fixes most known Exploits and also includes a few bugfixes.

+Please be aware that Clean Ops T7 is not an open source tool.

 Join our [Discord](https://discord.gg/3hR2ffzhfV) for support and more information!

 ## Features